-An independent agent in our network can help answer your insurance questions and get you on the right track for saving on your boat policy.
+An independent insurance agent can help answer your insurance questions and get you on the right track for saving on your boat policy.
 Contact an independent agent today to get started.

 The Cost of Boating Accidents

-- Nearly 4,600 accidents involving recreational boats resulted in $52 million of property damage
+- 4,168 accidents involving recreational boats resulted in $55 million in property damage.

-- More than 750 deaths and more than 3,000 casualties were due to boating accidents
+- 556 deaths and more than 2,559 injuries were due to boating accidents.

-- Only 11% of deaths occurred when the driver had boater safety instruction
+- 33% of deaths occurred when the driver had no boater safety instruction.

-On average, boat insurance costs a few hundred dollars, though it can run over $1,000 per year, depending on the type of boat and your personal profile.
+The average annual cost of boat insurance is a few hundred dollars, though it can run over $1,000 per year, depending on the type of boat and your personal profile.

-The type of boat, its length, and the expected use of the boat will largely dictate your boat insurance rates.
-Whether you have a speed boat, a small fishing boat or a yacht will make a big difference in what you pay.
+The type of boat, its length, and its expected use will largely dictate your boat insurance rates.
+Whether you have a speed boat, a small fishing boat, or a yacht will make a big difference in what you pay.

-In general, boat insurance costs typically range from $300 to $500, on average.
+In general, boat insurance costs typically range from $200 to $500 per year, on average.

 What Factors Affect Your Boat Insurance Cost?

 A number of factors, some in your control and some not, can have an impact on your boat insurance rates.
-For example, if you sail on a lake that has a high rate of claims, the cost of your coverage will be higher than in a lake where there are far fewer claims.
+If you sail on a lake that has a high rate of claims, the cost of your coverage will be higher than for a lake where there are far fewer claims.